dying drunk to rising sober - Deborah dewar - my sober story

 On 31 July 2017, I started a journey I had longed to claim I wanted.
 Sobriety.

 However, the journey of how I came to be in Active Sobriety and breaking the cycle of absolute hell for all those around me is bloody dark.
 I took myself to the depths of a hell that I wish upon no one - EVER.
-Most know that I am now presently studying to gain further qualifications to grow in the addiction recovery field - as a healer of sorts.

 Coming from a long line of addicts of one kind or another - substance or emotional - the dependency I had developed was a learned behaviour, just as much as any genetics.
 My addiction, inherited or learned, took me to the brink of life and almost extinguished my inner fire forever.
 I hit the hard rock bottom of addiction within ten years of picking up the booze in a way that most would consider reasonable to them.